UWCubeSat/cpp-boot-camp/notes/memory-and-management.md

 If objects are properly made, you will never need to delete an object since when they fall out of scope, they will be deleted.
 However, there is more to them concerning memory management than meets the eye.
 See the section on Classes for more information.

-In C++, you may "mix and match" the uses for allocation and deallocation, so you can `malloc` a pointer and then `delete` it, or any other combination you can think of.
+It is tempting, but do not mix and match the C and C++ versions of allocation/deallocation.
+This means do not do something like `malloc()` a pointer and then `delete` it, or `new Type()` a pointer and then `free()` it.
+Since they are from different versions of C/C++, this can produce unexpected behavior.

 ### Memory Management Errors